CONTENT HUB > Industry News >

 The CPA exam is four 4-hour tests that cover Financial Accounting and Reporting (FAR), Auditing and Attestation (AUD), Business Environment and Concepts (BEC), and Regulation (REG).
 Applicants have 18 months to pass all four exams.
 Some states also require an ethics exam.

-The EA exam is a three-part test that each consist of around 100 multiple choice questions.
-The sections include Individuals; Business; and Representation, Practice and Procedures.
+The EA exam is a three-part test that each consists of around 100 multiple-choice questions.
+The sections include Individuals; Business; Representation, Practice, and Procedures.
 Applicants have two years in which to pass all parts of the exam.

 CPAs can only practice in the state they are certified in, while EAs can practice in all 50 states because their license is awarded at the federal level.
 EAs are not as common but as clients recognize their specific skills, the demand is growing.
 CPAs are widely known in the business and accounting world.